About Scitech

 experiment

 Data shows us that sea levels are rising, but what exactly is causing this?
-Find out with a simple experiment – you might be surprised.
+Find out why through these experiments you can do at home — you might be surprised.

 Arctic sea ice plays a significant role in maintaining the Earth’s climate.
 Its reflective surface bounces sunlight back into space, helping to moderate global warming.